How to maximize your company’s value when planning to sell

 Much like a homeowner putting a house up for sale, any entrepreneur planning to sell a business—typically his or her biggest asset—wants to realize the highest possible return.
 And, as for a house, careful preparation is an important step that will precede the successful sale of a business.

-Unfortunately, BDC’s study is showing that many entrepreneurs are not making the best moves to boost the price of their business before their exit.
+Unfortunately, a 2017 BDC study showed that many entrepreneurs are not making the best moves to boost the price of their business before their exit.

 Among the entrepreneurs looking to exit without acquiring another firm:

 - 71% are reluctant to take risks to improve their business's performance